awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/jenkins/running_jobs.md

 #### Running the Jenkins job
 1\.
 On the project page for Sleep-2m, in the left pane, click the **Build Now** button\
 2\.
-Browse to the Kube-ops-view tool, and check that a new pod was deployed with a name that starts with `default-``\
+Browse to the Kube-ops-view tool, and check that a new pod was deployed with a name that starts with `jenkins-agent-`\

 {{%expand "Show me how to get kube-ops-view url" %}}
 Execute the following command on Cloud9 terminal